 To implement a successful developmental approach like DIR/Floortime, all your ducks must be in order:

 - You do not impose an agenda on the child.
-Instead you meet the child where (s)he is at developmentally and invite out their potential by watching, waiting, wondering.
+Instead you meet the child where they are at developmentally and invite out their potential by watching, waiting, wondering.

 - You get to know your child and respectfully honour who they are by accepting them and their individual differences that make them unique.

 - You must really believe that children learn through play within relationships with loving, warm, nurturing primary caregivers.

 - You must know that your child’s undesirable behaviour is not malicious or spiteful, and that they want to interact with you–even if it doesn’t seem like it to you.
 “If they could, they would, but they can’t, so they don’t“.

 - You absolutely have to let go of ‘learning skills’ and ‘compliance’ for the sake of a sense of control, and rather embrace the natural process of development.
 This means you focus on what is emotionally meaningful to the child and use that interest to help facilitate their developmental, all while respecting their individual differences.

 It’s really about your mindset and beliefs.
 If they are in line with the aforementioned developmental approach principles, the rest will come easily.
 Head to the Start Here link, and begin your process.
 Implementing it in the way it is intended is the precursor to its success!